 I had a quick look through ‘Life is Good and Good for You in New York by William Klein.
 I really like the use of text in the photographs; I think it adds a feeling of strength.

 I have Pilgrimage by Annie Leibovitz at home, but I had a look at a copy of A Photographer’s Life 1990-2008.
-Some of these images were taken by Susan Sontag, and reading parts of the text it was obviously that Leibovitz had felt her loss keenly; I felt the inclusion of images and work by her friend was almost like trying to put back a missing piece.
+Some of these images were taken by Susan Sontag, and reading parts of the text it was obviously that Leibovitz had felt her loss keenly; I felt the inclusion of images and work by her partner was almost like trying to put back a missing piece.
 She included personal images and images she had been commissioned to take.
 She said ‘I don’t have two lives.
 This is one life, and the personal pictures and the assignment work are all part of it.’
 I felt some sense of reassurance that she’d said that, but as yet I’m not sure why.